-Way back in October of last year, I was asked to co-emcee Sioux Falls Pride with Blaise Keller from KDLT.
+Way back in October, I was asked to co-emcee Sioux Falls Pride with Blaise Keller from KDLT.
 At the time, I was like, "Ya!
 No problem.
 It will be super fun."

-"I'm a nerd so I looked up the definition of ally because that’s what I am in the LGBTQA.
+"I'm a nerd so I looked up the definition of Ally because I am the A in the LGBTQA+.
 The definition of ally is to combine or unite a resource or commodity with (another) for mutual benefit.
-I found that interesting considering this year's theme is 'unity' that unite was in the definition.
+I found that interesting considering this year's theme is 'unity' and unite was in the definition.

 I really learned what it was to be an ally then.
 I was one of the only people from our hometown that knew his truth for a long time.
 I remember his family would say things like, “That shirt is so gay” and I could see and feel how uncomfortable it made Eric.
 But I think the fact that he had me to talk to or to rely on made it a little easier.
 He didn’t have to go through it alone.
 Eventually, Eric came out to everybody in his life and everybody is accepting and things are good.